JalenT4935/JalenT4935.github.io/Final_Project.md

 # Introduction:

-The black gum tree, scientifically known as the Nyssa Sylvatica, is a deciduous tree on the Nyssaceae family.
+The black gum tree, scientifically known as the Nyssa Sylvatica, is a deciduous tree in the Nyssaceae family.
 Black gum is also commonly referred to as black Tupelo, Pepperidge, and sour gum.
 This species grows mainly in the southeastern United States: from New York and Maine, Michigan, Illinois, southern/eastern Oklahoma to Southern Florida and